Advertisement

 When he lost his beloved mum, Billy says, “I was at rock bottom.”

 The account manager has been a rock for Billy ever since they met at a bar in her native Cornwall nine years ago.
-While she was initially put off that he and a group of surfer dudes had crashed her girls’ night out, it soon became clear their chance meeting would change both their lives, with Liana eventually moving from England to Aotearoa to be with him.
+While she was initially put off that he and a group of surfer dudes had crashed her girls’ night out, it soon became clear their chance meeting would change both their lives.
+Liana eventually moved from England to Aotearoa to be with him.

 Their connection is a strong one, however, Billy’s constant travel means it’s often a long- distance romance.
 “I wouldn’t recommend it to a lot of people as it’s quite hardcore,” shares Liana.
 “There’s sacrifices that need to be made by both of us.
 It’s about support and communication.
 A lot of people couldn’t do this.”